Tu es l'étoile la plus brillante qui éclaire ma nuit.

 All summer, they toil in orchard and forest,

-gathering light – adding elements of soil, water and sky, to regenerate life - the oldest of all family recipes.
+gathering light – adding elements of soil, water and sky, to regenerate life -

 they doff their pale green work habits,